zee-ahmed/weatherbit-go/README.md

 go get github.com/alljames/weatherbit-go/
 ```

-To uninstall delete the directory in your $GOPATH/src.
+To uninstall, delete the directory in your $GOPATH/src.

 ## Requirements